 BBA | BBA-BI | BBA-TT | BCIS

-Managing Resistance to Change: In this world there is nothing permanent except change.
+Managing Resistance to Change: In this world, there is nothing permanent except change.
 To make the change programs effective managers need to overcome resistance to change successfully.
 John Kotter and Len Schlesinger have developed six tactics that help in dealing with resistance to change.
-Each tactics is most appropriate in certain kinds of situations, and many of them can be applied simultaneously which are explained below:
+Each tactic is most appropriate in certain kinds of situations, and many of them can be applied simultaneously which are explained below:

 Many people do not properly understand change and therefore, underscore the consequences and resist change.
 While educating the employees of the change and its consequences, communication plays an important role.
-Extensive communication will help reduce anxiety and ensure people undersatnd the reasons for what is happening, what will be expected of them and how they will be supported through the change.
+Extensive communication will help reduce anxiety and ensure people understand the reasons for what is happening, what will be expected of them, and how they will be supported through the change.
 You should let people know beforehand what is happening and why.
 If people are informed and persuaded that the change is necessary and result in benefits, it will help with implementation.

 People resist change because managers fail to invite juniors while formulating change programs.
-This increases understanding, enhances feelings of control, reduces uncertainty and promotes a feeling of ownership.
+This increases understanding, enhances feelings of control, reduces uncertainty, and promotes a feeling of ownership.
 In other words, a person who is involved in the process of change from the very beginning is more strongly committed to the change than someone who did not participate.

 Change agents must realize this fact.
 Genuine participation of employees would guarantee commitment to the implementation of change.
-Participation helps to reduce misunderstanding, visualize potential benefits, sense of belongingness and being demanded.
+Participation helps to reduce misunderstanding, visualize potential benefits, sense of belongingness, and being demanded.

 With powerful resistors, you may have to offer incentives in return for agreement to changes.
 This is useful when people will clearly lose out because of the changes, but it also alerts people that they may be able to hold out for extra benefits if they continue resisting the change.

 Manipulation is another covert (unexposed) tactics to manage change.
 It involves conscious structuring of events and the very selective use of information.
-Cooption is one common form of manipulation which involves giving individuals a desirable role in design or implementation of change.
+Cooption is one common form of manipulation that involves giving individuals a desirable role in the design or implementation of change.
 Managers generally use manipulation tactics specifically when all other tactics are not viable or have already failed in practice.